 There are a host of treatment options available.
 Our staff of specialists at Sleep Dynamics can devise a plan that will allow you to cure or, at the very least, deal with the disorder.
-Among the ways to get rid of insomnia are:

 To relieve acute insomnia, making lifestyle changes may be your most straightforward treatment.
-A wide range of activities that can contribute to your problem, such as the use of substances or an irregular schedule.
+A wide range of activities that can contribute to your problem, such as the use of substances or shift work.
 Avoid consuming caffeine, tobacco, and other stimulants because their effects can last up to eight hours.
 Medicines can disrupt sleep and alcohol can cause it to be lighter than normal, so avoid those when possible, too.
 In addition to eliminating unhealthy behaviors, we suggest incorporating healthy practices into your routine.
 Exercise approximately 5-6 hours before going to bed and avoid heavy meals in the evening.
 Additionally, try to go to sleep at the same time every night.

-For those whose problem has become chronic, Sleep Dynamics offers cognitive-behavioral therapy (CBT).
+For those whose sleep problem has become chronic, Sleep Dynamics offers cognitive-behavioral therapy (CBT.)
 This insomnia treatment helps relieve anxiety, which can often prolong the sleep disorder.
 We can introduce relaxation techniques and biofeedback to help you control your breathing, heart rate, and muscles.
 Our therapist can help implement this positive strategy through weekly meetings for a couple of months.

 A 40-year study at the University of Arizona concluded that people with chronic insomnia have a 58% increased risk of premature death.
 The chronic sleep disorder can also be the indirect cause of death to a sufferer or someone else.
 An insomniac may cause an accident in his or her exhaustive state, resulting in death.
 In rare cases, a genetic disease called fatal familial insomnia (FFI) can lead to exhaustion, dementia, coma and death.